 Living in a small home doesn’t mean you have to sacrifice accessibility or independence.
 Thanks to innovative design and compact engineering, domestic lifts can now fit comfortably into even the most space-conscious properties.

-At Multicare Mobiity, we specialise in domestic lifts designed to maximise accessibility without requiring major renovations or taking up valuable living space.
+At Multicare Mobility, we specialise in domestic lifts designed to maximise accessibility without requiring major renovations or taking up valuable living space.
 In this guide, we’ll show you how home elevators can work beautifully in smaller homes.

 The Challenge of Accessibility in Small Homes